MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-ediscovery/New-ComplianceCase.md

 ## PARAMETERS

 ### -Name
-The Name parameter specifies the unique name of the eDiscovery case.
+The Name parameter specifies the unique name of the compliance case.
 The maximum length is 64 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String